nickolasteixeira/holbertonschool-low_level_programming/0x00-hello_world/README.md

-# What you should learn from this project #
+# What I should learn from this Project #
 Why C programming is awesome (don’t forget to tweet today, with the hashtag #cisfun :))

 Who invented C